 It demonstrates the extra step you are willing to take when recognizing an employee’s hard work and dedication.
 Notes are the best way to put your appreciation into words and can often be something an employee can refer back to if they’re going through a hard time.

-b) Showcase their Success in Different Places
+2. Showcase Their Success in Different Places

 Showing off an employee’s achievements in the company newsletter, on social media, or on an internal communication platform allows the entire company to see what the business values and how much they appreciate their people.
 This often results in a chain of recognition too.

 Once a single post is made online, it often circulates throughout the entire company, allowing others to recognize the employee as well.